sirnewton01/godev/README.md

 # Remote Access

-Godev has remote access capabilities using your web browser and http.
+Godev has remote access capabilities using your web browser and https.
+Access is controlled using a magic url known only to the person who launches the godev session.
 First, some setup is required to specify the fully qualified domain name of your system and establish a secure connection.

 ## Generating SSL/TLS keys